pagkly/Zed/Investopedia3/Qualifying Event.md

 ## Special Considerations

 One potential life event that is treated differently relates to employment.
-If you leave or lose your job, you may be able to stay on your employer's group health plan thanks to the [Consolidated Omnibus Budget Reconciliation Act (COBRA)](https://www.investopedia.com/articles/insurance/11/intro-cobra-health-insurance.asp), which was passed by Congress in 1986.
+If you leave or lose your job, you may be able to stay on your employer's group health plan thanks to the [[Consolidated Omnibus Budget Reconciliation Act (COBRA)]](https://www.investopedia.com/articles/insurance/11/intro-cobra-health-insurance.asp), which was passed by Congress in 1986.

 One caveat of COBRA coverage is that the premium is usually higher than when you were employed because you pay the entire cost of the insurance.
 Most employers usually chip in a significant portion of healthcare premiums for employees.5